 The purpose of the program is to provide high-performing teams with additional time and resources to help them advance their technologies.
 We are also focused on extending the learning experience to help prepare these aspiring innovators for careers in health technology innovation.

 Read more about Biodesign NEXT below and view a video about one team's experience in the program here.
+You can also learn about the most recent award recipients, which are recognized at our annual Health Technology Showcase.

 Teams from the following Stanford Biodesign courses are eligible to apply:

-- BIOE 273 Biodesign for Mobile Health
+- BIOE 273 Biodesign for Digital Health

 - BIOE 141A/B Bioengineering Senior Capstone Design